guardian/login.gutools/README.md

 #### Managing emergency access

-Emergency access is now configured using an S3-based configuration file, which is updated via the `emergency-access` script.
+Emergency access is configured using an S3-based configuration file, which is updated via the `emergency-access` script.
 This replaces the previous approach for emergency access management and provides a simple command-line interface to enable or disable emergency access.

 To manage emergency access: